-Semester - VI Hours/Week - - 6 Major Based Elective - III Auditing Credits - 4 Course Code - 19UCC6MBE3A Tauting Internal 25 External 75
+Semester - VI Hours/Week - 6 Credits - 4

+Major Based Elective - III Auditing

+Course Code - 19UCC6MBE3A Auditing Interna 25 External 75

+Course Objective

-- > To provide in-depth study of auditing principles, concepts and its practices. - To know the meaning of internal control, internal check and audit. - > To impart knowledge about the methods of auditing and their applications.
+To provide in-depth study of auditing principles, concepts and its practices.

+To know the meaning of internal control, internal check and audit.

+To impart knowledge about the methods of auditing and their applications.

-CO No. CO Statement Knowledge Level CO1 Tell the concepts of auditing framework systems K1 CO2 Illustrate the roles and responsibilities of a company auditor K2 CO3 Apply latest technological procedures in auditing К3 CO4 Examine the different types of vouchers K4
+( On the successful completion of the course, students will be able to CO No. CO Statement Knowledge Level CO1 Tell the concepts of auditing framework systems K1 CO2 Illustrate the roles and responsibilities of a company auditor К2 CO3 Apply latest technological procedures in auditing К3 CO4 Examine the different types of vouchers K4

 COs PO1 PO2 PO3 PO4 PO5

 CO1 S S S S S

-CO2 S S M M M
+CO2 S S М М М

 CO3 S S S S S

-CO4 S M M M M
+CO4 S М М М М